Passport Stamps in the NAHA

 And remember that the Dayton Aviation Heritage National Historical Park and Charles Young Buffalo Soldiers National Monument are located within the National Aviation Heritage Area.
 Both parks have multiple stamps, and Dayton Aviation Heritage NHP has multiple sites.
 Those sites include:

-At the Wright Cycle Shop, there are two rare cancelations stamps.
+At the Wright Cycle Shop, there are two rare cancellations stamps.
 One celebrating the 2021 NASA flight and naming of Wright Brothers Field on Mars.
-The second is a brand-new cancelation stamp (debuting February 2022) for the Wright Company Factory.
+The second is a cancellation stamp for the Wright Company Factory (debuted February 2022).

 As you are out in the National Aviation Heritage Area getting your passport stamps (either in books or on your skin), please share your pictures at #ComeDiscoverFly or tag the National Aviation Heritage Area on all major social media platforms.